dasch-swiss/dsp-docs/docs/developers/dsp-ui/contribution/index.md

-# Contribute to develop Knora-ui modules
+# Contribute to develop DSP-UI modules

 ## Developers note

 ### Prerequisites

-We develop the Knora-ui modules with Angular 8, especially with Angular-cli, which requires the following tools:
+We develop DSP-UI modules with Angular 9, especially with Angular-CLI, which requires the following tools:

 #### Yarn